 How to Auto-Segment Customers Using AI and Klaviyo

-Let AI analyze customer behavior and automatically assign segments in Klaviyo.
+Let Miraxa analyze customer behavior and automatically assign segments in Klaviyo with Spojit.

 What This Integration Does

 Manual segmentation goes stale fast.
 A customer who was a VIP three months ago may now be at-risk, and a one-time buyer might be quietly turning into a regular.
-This workflow runs on a schedule, asks the AI Agent to classify each profile against your taxonomy (VIP, new, at-risk, bargain-hunter, loyal, lapsed), and writes the result back to Klaviyo as a custom property your flows and segments can use.
+This workflow runs on a schedule, uses a Connector node in Agent mode to classify each profile against your taxonomy (VIP, new, at-risk, bargain-hunter, loyal, lapsed), and writes the result back to Klaviyo as a custom property your flows and segments can use.

 Each run is incremental - it scopes to profiles updated since the last run, classifies them, and upserts the segment property.
 Because the property is a single string, downstream Klaviyo segments stay simple: one filter on ai_segment equals vip.